EXPERIMENTAL & TRANSFERABLE SKILLS - 2020/1

 6 laboratory experiments will be conducted in small groups.
 These experiments are complementary to the wider FHEQ level 4 curriculum.

-2. Lectures 9 lectures: An Introduction to Laboratory Skills (2 hours), An Introduction to Matlab (6 hours) PowerPoint and Oral Presentations (1 hour).
+2. Lectures 3 lectures: An Introduction to Laboratory Skills (1 hour), PowerPoint and Oral Presentations (1 hour).
+Laboratory Skills and Report Writing (1 hour).

 3. Skills Tutorials

-There are 5 tutorials in which data handling and basic programming skills are developed during formative exercises.
-The exercises use Excel (with additional on-line support) and Matlab to explore data presentation, data handling and manipulation and basic programming skills.
+There are 8 tutorials in which data handling and basic programming skills are developed through formative exercises.
+2 tutorials use Excel exercises to reinforce data handling and presentation, as needed for laboratory sessions and reports.
+6 tutorials develop Matlab skills to explore basic programming skills, data handling and manipulation and data presentation.

 4. Presentation Tutorials